 This refund/cancellation policy applies to students who choose to withdraw, take a leave of absence, add/drop a course, or are dismissed for any reason.
-For a student to be eligible for any cancellation or refund, the student must submit his or her notice of withdrawal, in writing or orally, to the Assistant Dean for Graduate Academic Affairs for Graduate students.
+In order for a student to be eligible for any cancellation or refund, the student must submit his or her notice of withdrawal, in writing or orally, to the Associate Dean for Student Affairs for MD students.
 Written requests are preferred.
 However, if a student makes a verbal request, the request will be converted to writing by the person making the request or a GCSOM staff member and then reviewed and signed by the person making the request.
 The date of the receipt of this notice determines the official date of withdrawal.
 Exceptions to this refund/cancellation policy will be reviewed on a case-by-case basis.
-The Assistant Dean for Graduate Academic Affairs will submit a request for Graduate students.
+The Associate Dean for Student Affairs (or Assistant Dean of Students) will submit a request for MD students.
 All requests will be sent to the VP for Finance & Administration/CFO and after collaboration with the Associate Dean for Admissions, Enrollment Management and Financial Aid, if needed, will make a final decision.

-Refunds will be made according to the following for all Graduate School students:
+Refunds will be made according to the following for all MD students: